08 Jan Video and Technology for Human Rights Documentation at COCONET

 It can be used as the default camera app on a device to take a picture, and also select photos or videos that were already taken to automatically detect faces that can be pixelated, redacted (blacked out) or hidden with a comical nose and glasses!
 There is also a function to invert the pixelation, so that only the person selected is visible, and no one in the background is recognizable.
 The app also removes all identifying metadata stored in photos including GPS location data, device model, and any internet access points.
 The edited photograph can be exported or shared directly to Facebook, Twitter and many other platforms.

-It’s also best practice that people who want to use these tools and apps always keep in mind journalistic ethics and research on their local laws in order to understand the legal boundaries in using them in their specific locations.
+It’s also a best practice that people who want to use these tools and apps always keep in mind journalistic ethics and research on their local laws in order to understand the legal boundaries in using them in their specific locations.

 View more blogposts and videos from COCONET here.